NotRaghavAggarwal/COMP3820/README.md

-# Project 11 - Automated Radiology Reporting with SMART on FHIR
+# Automated Radiology Reporting with SMART on FHIR

 Welcome to Project 11 of course COMP3820.
 Our application focuses on automating radiology reporting from chest X-rays using multimodal models and FHIR integration.
 This application simplifies the process of managing patient data and medical imaging, utilizing an AI-based API to generate findings and impressions for chest X-rays.